Welcome to the Lexington Public Schools Professional Learning Website

 Best Wishes to all of you as you embark upon a new academic year in the Lexington Public Schools.
 If there is any way in which the Curriculum Office can be of assistance, please do not hesitate to contact us.
 We are here to help you.

-Additional Reports from the Professional Development Committee
+Additional Reports from the Professional Learning Committee

 In addition to the many in-district opportunities that are available to staff, the Lexington Public Schools is affiliated and works closely with the following organizations to support continuing growth.